jaspyha/cse15l-lab-reports/week1/week1report.md

 To begin, click on the link below to visit the VS Code website Then, download the file for your operating system.
 (Mac/Windows/Linux)

-There will be 3 different icons for Windows, Linux, and Apple repectively.
+There will be 3 different icons for Windows, Linux, and Mac repectively.
 ![](https://cdn.discordapp.com/attachments/1023456934248058934/1064022830834012210/image.png)

 Download: [VScode link](https://code.visualstudio.com/download)